Research

 If you are interested in participating in any of the research projects listed below, please refer to the linked Participant Information Sheet or contact us by emailing healthclinics@qut.edu.au and we will pass your message on to the lead researcher.

-Other research participation opportunties are found at QUT - Participate in research.
+Other research participation opportunities are found at QUT - Participate in research.

 Current projects